 - when you are ready to cook, thaw completely and cook as directed

 Find my favorite meal prep containers & freezer equipment in my shop!

-Can you make a vegan / vegetarian version of Mexican chicken stew?
+Can you make this vegan / vegetarian?

 Absolutely!
 This stew recipe is already dairy-free, and can easily be made vegan and vegetarian-friendly by omitting the chicken and doubling the amount of black beans used, and swapping chicken broth for vegetable broth.